 I'm glad to say the effects here are really quite good!
 Plenty is done by computers, and that's clear sometimes, but they still look lovely, so I'm totally willing to forgive that.
 Plus, they never look outright fake or anything.
-The set design here is also fantastic!
+The set design and backdrops here is also fantastic!

 The acting in G.O.R.A. is good all-round, as far as I can tell, not being a speaker of Turkish.
 Cem Yilmaz plays both Arif, and Logar, and is unrecognizable in the latter role, which is surprising considering his whole face is exposed!
 I guess it's a mix of the costume/hair, contacts, and his general demeanor, which certainly speaks to Yilmaz's talent as an performer.
 The rest of the acting is fine too, with Rasim Öztekin and Ozan Güven as Arif's sidekicks, Özkan Ugur as the somewhat deranged mentor, and Özge Özberk as the stifled and lovestruck princess.

-In closing, G.O.R.A. is a very funny movie, and really show just how much Turkish cinema has grown and evolved in just a few short decades.
+In closing, G.O.R.A. is a very funny movie, and really goes show just how much Turkish cinema has grown and evolved in just a few short decades.
 I highly recommend it!
 Now if you'll excuse me, I have to go watch Turkish Star Wars 2...